 They are electrical receptacles (what a layman would call an outlet) and / or electrical panel circuit breakers that contain some extra specialized and micro-miniaturized electrical circuits that can detect the specific, characteristic signs of household electrical current problems that are present when certain dangerous situations occur.
 When the detect such conditions, they automatically shut down the electricity, providing an extra layer of safety and, possibly saving a life in the process.
 Regular circuit breakers are designed to protect the house’s electrical system from over heating and fire.
 They protect the wires, NOT the people!
 The amount of electricity that is needed to kill a human being is thousands of times less than the amount that will ‘trip’ a regular circuit breaker.
 We have some explanations below.

 Fuses and Circuit Breakers – Fuses and circuit breakers, also called “over current devices” are used in your house’s electrical system in order to guard against too much electrical current running through the house’s wiring.
 As electrical current flows through the wires, it loses some of its power because the wires have an electrical resistance.
 This is normal, but if too much current flows (based upon the wire’s diameter and resistance rating) the wire may get really hot and can start a fire.
 To prevent this, fuses or circuit breakers will detect when too much electricity is flowing and will blow (fuses) or trip (circuit breakers).
 If this occurs it usually means that someone has tried to put too may electrical devices on one circuit.
-Fuses an circuit breakers are designed to protect the house’s wiring from fire.
-They are not designed to protect the people in the house from being electrocuted.
+Fuses and circuit breakers are designed to protect the house’s wiring from fire.
+They are not designed to protect the people in the house from being shocked or electrocuted.
 That is where GFCI and AFCI devices come into play.